Welcome to the Preserve Piranhas Swim Team!

 The Preserve Piranhas Swim Team, its volunteer and paid staff, and its team members shall conduct their programs, services and activities without regard to race, religion, color, sex, age, national origin or ancestry, genetic information, marital status, parental status, sexual orientation, gender identity and expression, disability, or veteran status.

 We operate as a nonprofit organization with all of our revenues coming from participant’s registration fees.
-The major expenses include equipment maintenance, coaches’ salaries, ribbon and trophy costs, social events, computer software and other supplies needed for meet operations.
+Key expenses include equipment maintenance, coaches’ salaries, ribbon and trophy costs, social events, computer software and other supplies needed for team and meet operations.

-An Executive Board was assembled in September 2008, to improve communications and manage the growth of the Preserve swim team.
-The board is comprised of five voting members and one non-voting member.
-The board members are responsible for hiring and managing team coaches, developing a team budget and orchestrating the season details.
-Contact information for our Executive Board members can be found under the "Volunteers" menu tab above.
+The Executive Board was first assembled in September 2008 to improve communications and manage the growth of the Preserve swim team.
+The board members are parent volunteers responsible for hiring and managing team coaches, developing a team budget and orchestrating season events and communications.
+Please contact the Executive Board with any questions or concerns.

 NOTE: The time stated for practice is short and intense and the coaches need to give their full attention to the swimmers during this time.
-If you have questions for the coaches, please discuss them after all practices have concluded.
+If you need to speak to a coach, please wait until practices have concluded.

-- Abide by the Code of Conduct agreed to at time of registration.
+- Abide by the Parent Code of Conduct as published on this website.

 - Per pool policy, no children under 10 may be left unattended at the pool including practice times.